joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6669347/2025/09/27/marc-andre-fleury-penguins-retirement-preseason-game/

 **Son Heung-min brace makes it 8 goals in 8 for LAFC**\
-`Son Heung-min continued his prolific scoring for Los Angeles FC as his irresistible partnership with Denis Bouanga claimed another victim with a 3-0 win Saturday at St.`\
+`Son's irresistible partnership with Denis Bouanga claimed another victim with a 3-0 win Saturday at St. Louis City.`\
 https://nytimes.com/athletic/6669394/2025/09/27/son-heung-min-brace-makes-it-eight-goals-in-eight-for-lafc/

 **Justin Verlander won just 4 games as a Giant but didn't harm his Hall of Fame legacy**\